AdobeDocs/campaign.en/help/v8/send/preview-and-proof.md

 ## Send proofs {#send-proofs}

+For email deliveries, you can send proofs to validate your message content.
 Sending proofs enables you to check the opt-out link, mirror page and any other links, validate the message, verify that images are displayed, detect possible errors, etc. You may also want to check your design and rendering on different devices.

 A proof is a specific message that allows you to test a message before sending it to the main audience.
 Recipients of the proof are in charge of approving the message: rendering, content, personalization settings, configuration.